MMLS-2025/Leloup-Goldbeter/README.md

 period_peak.m: calculate period of Per mRNA when the simulation become stable (when to be stable need to be modified by yourself)

-LG_fixed.mlx: how to use, standard plot examples
+LG_fixed.mlx: how to use, standard plot examples, and no PER protein version.

 LG_full.m and LG_full_light.m: LG model (full)